-The state of California is located on the West coast of America and it is the USA most populous state by far!
-Sacramento is the state capital, while the Los Angeles the biggest city in California.
-The estimated population calculated in the year 2016 here was around 39 million.
+The state of California is located on the West coast of America and it is the USA's most populous state by far.
+Sacramento is the state capital, while Los Angeles is the biggest city in California.
+The estimated population calculated in the year 2021 in California is around 39.5 million.
 Most of California sees a Mediterranean climate boasting cool, dry summers and rainy winters.
 Northwestern California sees a temperate climate while the state's eastern side has mountains that create a rain shadow leading to expansive deserts.

-California is one of the largest world economies and is also a global epicenter for information, entertainment, technology, and education industries.
-Nationally, the state is also a huge contributor to the aerospace, manufacturing and agricultural sectors too.
-A lot of students from countries like Japan, South Korea, India, Canada, China choose California for their studies and this state is one of the most active and welcomes the international students.
-The University of Southern California, in fact, recruits more international pupils every year compared to any other college or University across the US.
-The University of California and the Stanford Universities are two of the most cherished and recognized institutions not just in the state but also in the country.
+California is one of the largest world economies and is also a global epicenter for sectors like information, entertainment, technology, and education.
+Nationally, the state is also a huge contributor to the aerospace, manufacturing, and agricultural sectors.
+A lot of students from countries like Japan, South Korea, India, Canada, China, etc., choose California for their studies, and this state is one of the most active states that welcomes international students.
+The University of California and Stanford University are two of the most cherished and recognized institutions not just in the state but also across the country.

-Some students, who come to California for studies just assume, incorrectly or on their own that additional money or financial assistance/aid/part-time employment etc. will be easily available if they don't have enough money with them to survive the whole course.
-Thus, every year a lot of students end up finding themselves in grave financial difficulties or issues because they don't come to the state with adequate support or finances.
-So, please ensure that you're financially secure even though you can get a student loan for yourself.
+Some students, who come to California for studies tend to have the assumption that additional money or financial assistance/aid/part-time employment etc. will be easily available if they do not have enough money with them to survive the whole course.
+Thus, every year a lot of students end up finding themselves in grave financial difficulties because they don't come to the state with adequate support or finances.
+It is advisable that students ensure that they are financially secure, and stay updated regarding loans, scholarships, and grants.